Holiday Marketing Campaigns: 40+ Inspiring Ad Examples (Updated in 2022!)

 It all comes right for your heartstrings when Steve-Carell-Santa ends with this killer line delivered to his hopeful elven helpers.

 “This year has been harder than ever, and yet somehow you all found a way to pull it off.
 You reminded us it’s not about the toys.
 It’s about the little things.”

 All the “Better Together” messages from big brands definitely felt a bit off throughout the year.

-But this campaign captures what most of us are thinking or feeling.
-Or hoping to end this year thinking and feeling anyway.
+But this campaign captured what most of us were thinking or feeling.
+Or hoping to end the year thinking and feeling anyway.

 The United States Postal Service appeared in a number of headlines this year.
 Definitely was a star player in the live politi-drama that was the 2020 American presidential election.

-For the holidays, they’re reminding us they’re on the job and working, rain or shine or Christmas, to bring us all together.
+For the holidays, they reminded us they’re always on the job and working, rain or shine or Christmas, to bring us all together.

 Certainly reinforces the need to be grateful for all the essential workers who didn’t have the luxury of Zooming from home.
-And that sending packages and mail are going to be a critical way of spreading holiday cheer for many this year.
+And that sending packages and mail are a critical way of spreading holiday cheer for many.

 The toned-down vocals of Hamilton star Leslie Odom, Jr. singing I’ll Be Home for Christmas clinched this one for me.
 The man’s voice could melt the icicles on anyone’s consumerism-jaded heart.